 4. How Much Debt Will You Have in Retirement?

-5. Do You Have a Plan for Long-term Care?
+5. Do You Have a Plan for Long-Term Care?

 Even though most people will have fewer expenses in retirement, it’s possible your expenses could grow if you need long-term care in your later years.
 Long-term care insurance is one option to make sure you’re prepared for the costs of long-term care.
 Another option is to account for the costs of long-term care as part of your retirement savings plan.

 Once you have an idea of what you’ll need to pay for in retirement, you’ll have a better idea of how much you need to save and can get started creating a retirement savings strategy that works for you.
-If you’re still unsure about how much you should save, our retirement savings calculator can help.
+If you’re still unsure about how much you should save, our retirement savings guidelines can help.

 Starting a 401(k)

 401(k)s are among the most popular retirement investing strategies because they are easy to use and often offer incentives to encourage employees to participate.
 For example, many employers will match their employees’ 401(k) contributions, usually up to a certain amount.
 That’s free money going toward funding your retirement.
-If you don’t have access to a 401(k) — don’t worry!
-There are other ways you can save for retirement without a 401(k).

 Alternative Ways to Save for Retirement